Chas Dingle: Storylines

 In February 2014, Chas returns and quickly becomes romantically involved with James Barton (Bill Ward), who turns out to be Adam Barton's (Adam Thomas) biological father.
 When Chas discovers this, Adam's mother Moira Barton (Natalie J. Robb) goes to great lengths to make sure Chas does not tell her brother, Cain, who is married to Moira.
 She even locks her in The Woolpack cellar to make sure she does not tell anyone.
 The truth is revealed in April, however, when at Finn Barton's (Joe Gill) birthday party, an old tape recorder of the younger Bartons is played.
 In August 2014, Aaron returns to help his best friend Adam, who is involved in illegal dealings with Ross Barton (Michael Parr).
-Chas realises she misses Aaron so decides to hand him and Adam into the police, but Aaron stops her.
+Chas realises she misses Aaron so decides to hand him and Adam in to the police, but Aaron stops her.
 Instead, Adam and Aaron both hand themselves in.
 Adam is granted bail but Aaron is not because he has already missed his court case.
 Eventually, he gets a suspended sentence and Aaron moves in with Chas in The Woolpack.

 In February 2015, Chas loses her best friend, Katie, in an accident at Wylie's Farm when Robert Sugden (Ryan Hawley) pushed her during an argument and she fell through rotting floor.
 In his grief, Aaron bursts into tears and Chas comforts him and tells him that she needs him strong for her.
 The next day, she finds out that Robert and Aaron are having an affair so she slaps Aaron, which leads to Aaron ending the affair.
 She is furious when Tracy Shankley (Amy Walsh) disrespects Katie's memory, so she throws a drink over her and orders her to leave.
 Chas later accompanies Aaron on his running sessions, unaware that he is actually self-harming.
 When he goes missing after suffering a fall, Robert helps Chas find him; however, she threatens to tell his wife Chrissie White (Louise Marwood) about his affair with Aaron.
 In order to keep her silence, Robert contemplates killing Chas with a rock, but when they find Aaron, he throws the rock away.
 When they return to the village, Robert hires a hitman to make Chas disappear once and for all.
 However, when Chas later tells Robert that she is not going to tell Chrissie, and Aaron tells Robert that he is not always the best at dealing with things on his own and needs Chas and Paddy, Robert realises that he has made a big mistake.
 When he spots the hitman about to abduct Chas outside The Woolpack, Robert quickly stops him and pays him a large amount of money not to hurt Chas.
 Later, Chas is livid when she discovers that James has slept with his scheming ex-wife, Emma Barton (Gillian Kearney), leading to Chas throwing a drink over Emma and Aaron hitting James over the head with a glass bottle.